 two -sr 0

-) - check if arguments after the positional marker are recognized as positional (e.g.,
+) - check if positional arguments can be specified after the positional marker (e.g.,

 -- -f